contosowiki/contosowiki.github.io/docs/library/githubpages.md

 dash
 ```

-This site use "`Just the Docs`" theme.
+This site use `Just the Docs` theme.

 _config.yml
 ```css